Fine compactified Jacobians of reduced curves: Introduction

 where $I_Y$ is the biggest torsion-free quotient of the restriction $I_{|Y}$ of $I$ to the subcurve $Y$.
 A polarization $\un q$ is called {\em general} if $\un q_Y\not\in \Z$ for any proper subcurve $Y\subset X$ such that $Y$ and $Y^c$ are connected.
 If $\un q$ is general, there are no strictly $\un q$-semistable sheaves, i.e. if every $\un q$-semistable sheaf is also $\un q$-stable (see Lemma \ref{L:nondeg}); the converse being true for curves with locally planar singularities (see Lemma \ref{L:ndg-conv}).
 For every general polarization $\un q$, the subset $\ov{J}_X(\un q)\subseteq \bJbar_X$ parametrizing $\un q$-stable (or, equivalently, $\un q$-semistable) sheaves is an open and projective subscheme (see Fact \ref{F:Este-Jac}), that we call the \emph{fine compactified Jacobian} with respect to the polarization $\un q$.
 The name ``fine'' comes from the fact that there exists an universal sheaf $\I$ on $X\times \bJbar_X$, unique up to tensor product with the pull-back of a line bundle from $\bJbar_X$, which restricts to a universal sheaf on $X\times \ov{J}_X(\un q)$ (see Fact \ref{F:huge-Jac}).

 Our first main result concerns the properties of fine compactified Jacobians under the assumption that $X$ has locally planar singularities.

-\begin{thmA} Let $X$ be a reduced projective connected curve and assume that $X$ has locally planar singularities.
-Then every fine compactified Jacobian $\ov{J}_X(\un q)$ satisfies the following properties: \begin{enumerate}[(i)] \item $\ov{J}_X(\un q)$ is a reduced scheme with locally complete intersection singularities; \item The smooth locus of $\ov{J}_X(\un q)$ coincides with the open subset $J_X(\un q)\subseteq \ov{J}_X(\un q)$ parametrizing line bundles; in particular $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$ and $\ov{J}_X(\un q)$ is of pure dimension equal to $p_a(X)$; \item $\ov{J}_X(\un q)$ is connected; \item $\ov{J}_X(\un q)$ has trivial dualizing sheaf; \item $J_X(\un q)$ is the disjoint union of a number of copies of $J(X)$ equal to the complexity $c(X)$ of the curve $X$ (in the sense of Definition \ref{D:equiv-mult}); in particular, $\ov{J}_X(\un q)$ has $c(X)$ irreducible components, independently of the chosen polarization $\un q$ (see Corollary \ref{C:irre-comp}). \end{enumerate} \end{thmA}
+\begin{thmA} Let $X$ be a reduced projective connected curve of arithmetic genus $g$ and assume that $X$ has locally planar singularities.
+Then every fine compactified Jacobian $\ov{J}_X(\un q)$ satisfies the following properties: \begin{enumerate}[(i)] \item $\ov{J}_X(\un q)$ is a reduced scheme with locally complete intersection singularities and embedded dimension at most $2g$ at every point; \item The smooth locus of $\ov{J}_X(\un q)$ coincides with the open subset $J_X(\un q)\subseteq \ov{J}_X(\un q)$ parametrizing line bundles; in particular $J_X(\un q)$ is dense in $\ov{J}_X(\un q)$ and $\ov{J}_X(\un q)$ is of pure dimension equal to $p_a(X)$; \item $\ov{J}_X(\un q)$ is connected; \item $\ov{J}_X(\un q)$ has trivial dualizing sheaf; \item $J_X(\un q)$ is the disjoint union of a number of copies of $J(X)$ equal to the complexity $c(X)$ of the curve $X$ (in the sense of Definition \ref{D:equiv-mult}); in particular, $\ov{J}_X(\un q)$ has $c(X)$ irreducible components, independently of the chosen polarization $\un q$ (see Corollary \ref{C:irre-comp}). \end{enumerate} \end{thmA}